This post may contain affiliate links. Read my full disclosure policy.

 FYI, These also make beautiful hostess gifts that will keep all the way until Christmas!

-Today we are using juicy summer plums, but almost any fruit will work!
+Today we are using juicy summer plums, but almost any fruit or berries will work!
 Even Rhubarb!

 Mash the whole plums, seeds and all with the sugar in a jar, and leave to rest 24 hours.